- Target Muscle Group

 - Set up for the one-arm prone incline dumbbell curl by setting an adjustable bench to an angle of around 30-40 degrees.

-- Grab a dumbbell with your weakest arm (usually your left) and position yourself with your chest on the back of the bench (prone position).
+- Grab a dumbbell with one arm and position yourself with your chest on the back of the bench (prone position).

-- Your feet should be used for stability on the floor, your shoulders should be about level with the top of the bench and one arm should be hanging - holding the dumbbell with an underhand grip (palms facing up).
+- Use your feet to stabilize yourself, and position your shoulders to be level with the top of the bench.
+One arm should be hanging, holding the dumbbell with an underhand grip (palms facing up).

 - You can use the free arm for stability.

 - Put the tension on your bicep by slightly bending your hanging arm.
 This is the starting position for the exercise.

 - With your elbow fixed, slowly curl the dumbbell up as far as possible.